National Parks

 Hike a rainforest trail in Olympic National Park.
 Photo Credit: Catherine Parker

-With 140 inches of annual rain, the conifers and deciduous trees are dripping in green moss.
-The best way to see the rainforest is to hike through it.
+With 140 inches of annual rain, the conifers and deciduous trees are dripping with green moss.
+Hiking through the rainforest is the best way to see it.

 Hiking in the Hoh Rain Forest